athulpg007/athulpg007.github.io/research.md

 ### Neptune Aerocapture Using Heritage Blunt-Body Aeroshells

 The lack of a heritage mid-L/D aeroshell presents a major hurdle for Neptune aerocapture, as the development a new entry vehicle incurs significant time and investment.
 Techniques which may allow Neptune aerocapture to be feasible using heritage low-L/D blunt-body aeroshells are investigated that obviate the need for mid-L/D aeroshells.
+For more details, please see the [article](./papers/1.a34719.pdf) published *Journal of Spacecraft and Rockets*, (2020).

 <center><img src="/research/neptune-feasibility.png" alt="Trade space visualization for Neptune aerocapture mission design" width="800"/></center>
 Trade space visualization for Neptune aerocapture mission design